 The average lifespan of a roof is approximately 20 years.
 However, weathering and accidents can drive homeowners to have parts of their roofs repaired or even replaced long before that milestone.

 Depending on where you live, the shingles on your roof have exposure to elements like rain, snow, heat, and high winds.
-Over time, shingles will weather and lose granules, brake, split, lift, or curl, depending on what type of weather they experience.
+Over time, shingles will weather and lose granules, break, split, lift, or curl, depending on what type of weather they experience.
 When your roof loses its protective barrier, leaks are likely to happen.
 If your roof starts leaking, it can lead to wood rot and other repairs that will become costly.

 7. Slow Drain Repair